officiallysingh/data-lakehouse/README.md

 | **Schema Change Alerts**             | Notify stakeholders on schema or classification changes that may affect downstream use                                                            |

 > [!IMPORTANT]
-> Each role should be defined in a centralized IAM system (e.g., Keycloak), and mapped to policies in Apache Ranger or the equivalent data access layer.
+> Each role should be defined in a centralized IAM system (e.g., Keycloak, Active Directory etc.), and mapped to policies in Authentication provider or the equivalent data access layer.

 #### Following are the roles as per convention
 1. **Data Security Officer (DSO)**: Policy admin, audit logs, compliance dashboard access.
    * Owns the data security policy across the organization.
    * Ensures compliance with external regulations (e.g., GDPR, HIPAA).
-   * Defines RBAC models and reviews access logs and audit trails.
+   * Defines RBAC policies and reviews access logs and audit trails.

 2. **Data Steward**: Metadata editing, lineage access, catalog tagging.
    * Manages data classification, sensitivity levels, tagging (e.g., PII, confidential).